Lynch Creek Farm handcrafts traditional and decorated Christmas wreaths, fresh centerpieces, and other beautiful holiday gifts.

 I hope this information is helpful, and I truly appreciate telling our family story.
 My wife and I purchased a house and old dairy barn on the other side of the road from the original farm on Lynch Rd and live very close to the original homestead of Jeremiah Lynch.
 My brother lives in the original Lynch Creek Farmhouse across the street, while my Aunt and Uncle live beside us.

 Pride in our Work We handcraft our fresh evergreen products onsite which allows us to perform quality inspections from start to finish.
-All products are backed with a 100% satisfaction guarantee.
+The quality of our products is our highest priority.

 We don't cut down trees!
 Our sustainable practice of trimming branches for their boughs, without cutting down trees, helps protect our local forests and their fragile ecosystems.